mriddick5279/CFB-and-NFL-Prediction-Analysis/README.md

 > [!NOTE]
 > If you ever forget how to do this, you can type ```python main.py -h```.
 This will show instructions on what the command is supposed to do and how to use it.

+# Visuals

+There are a few graphs available to view here if you traverse into the **Outputs** directory in both the NFL and CFB directories.
+To get the full breakdown you will need to follow the instructions above up to here, but if you just want to see the graphs you are more than able too!

+# Thank you

+If you took the time to read through this or simply just visit this project, thank you so much!
+It's nothing fancy I know, but it's a fun way to familiarize myself more with Python and the pandas and matplotlib packages.
+This project will be updated over time as more NFL and CFB seasons come and go, so this isn't the end of the project by a long shot.
+Thanks again, and please visit again from time to time to see if there have been any updates!